cuhksam/emnlp2019.github.io/_pages/participants.md

 The following catered events are included in your registration fee:

-- Two coffee breaks per day on all five conference days
+- Two coffee breaks per day on all five conference days.
-- A welcome reception with canap&eacute;s on Monday, November 4th, for Main Conference registered people
+- Canap&eacute;s at the [welcome reception](#welcome-reception) on Monday, November 4th, for registered main-conference participants.
-- A magical night with a buffet dinner in Hong Kong Disneyland on Wednesday, November 6th, as part of the social event for Main Conference registered people.
+- A buffet dinner as part of the [social event](#social-event) on Wednesday, November 6th, for registered main-conference participants.

 ## Welcome Reception